-(Exact name of Registrant as specified in its c harter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organizati on) No. 168, Haide rospace Science and Technol e Third Avenue, Nanshan Di)67, the People's Republic of istrict (Address of principal executive offices) Mr. Frank Fuya Zheng, Chief Financial Officer 7-8F, Block A, Aerospace Science and Technology Plaza No. 168, Haide Third Avenue, Nanshan District Shenzhen, 518067, the People's Republic of China Tel: +86-755-8628 2977 E-mail: frank.zheng@xiaoying.com (Name, Telephone, E-mail and/or Fac i Company Contact Person) Securities registered or to be registered pursuant to Section 12(b) of the A Title of each class Trading symbol Name of each exchange on which registered American depositary shares, each ADS represents six Class A ordinary shares, par value US\$0.0001 per share Class A ordinary shares, par value US\$0.0001 per share XYF N/A The New York Stock Exchange The New York Stock Exchange Effective from November 19, 2020, the ratio of ADSs representing the 0 shares to one (1) ADS representing six (6) Class A ordinary shares.
+11 I manual (Exact nam ne of Registrant as specified in its s charter) N/A (Transla tion of Registrant's name into Er nglish) Cayman Islands (Jurisdie ction of incorporation or organiz ation) No. 168, I , Aerospace Science and Techn Haide Third Avenue, Nanshan 518067, the People's Republic District (Add lress of principal executive office es) 7-8F, Block A No. 168, I Shenzhen, k Fuya Zheng, Chief Financial , Aerospace Science and Techn Haide Third Avenue, Nanshan 518067, the People's Republic Tel: +86-755-8628 2977 nail: frank.zheng@xiaoying.com ology Plaza District of China (Name, Telephone, E-mail and/o or Facsimile number and Address s of Company Contact Person) ecurities registered or to be registered pursuant to Section 12 2(b) of the Act: Title of each class Trading symbol Name of each exchange on which registered

+The of each class frauing symbol Name of each exchange on which registered American depositary shares, each ADS represents six Class XYF The New York Stock Exchange A ordinary shares, par value US\$0.0001 per share Class A ordinary shares, par value US\$0.0001 per share N/A The New York Stock Exchange

+Effective from November 19, 2020, the ratio of ADSs representing the Class A ordinary shares changed from one (1) ADS representing two (2) Class A ordinary shares to one (1) ADS representing six (6) Class A ordinary shares.